trans-travel/trans-travel/ca/nt.md

-# Canada - Manitoba
+# Canada - Northwest Territories

-Manitoba recognizes the gender of binary and non-binary trans people.
-I.E. trans women
-are considered women, trans men are men, and non-binary people are recognized for some purposes.
-The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.
+Northwest Territories recognize the gender of binary and non-binary trans people.
+I.E. trans women are considered women, trans men are men, and non-binary people are recognized.
+The non-discrimination/anti-harassment laws are positive and there is explicit non-discrimination protection for trans people.

-In late 2023, Manitoba has taken official stances to re-affirm their support for trans people.

 ## Non-discrimination Law

- * Trans people are specifically named in Manitoba non-discrimination laws.
+ * Trans people are explicitly protected in Northwest Territories non-discrimination laws.

 ## Public Accommodations